war124/JamRAT/README.md

 remoteControl
 ---
 Shortcuts are: `cmd`, `pws`, `pws32` which stand for Command Prompt, Powershell and Powershell 32-Bit respectively.
 You can use these instead of a full path to the executable.
 Example: `remoteControl pws` will remote-control `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`.

+# Memo

+A mechanism must be found to encrypt communications.